ArnavGoel03/Power-grid-analysis/README.md

 - `CAUSE.CATEGORY`
 - `MONTH`

-Additionally, ee dropped rows where `OUTAGE.DURATION` is missing.
+Additionally, we dropped rows where `OUTAGE.DURATION` is missing.

 To make the model usable on messy real data, we fit everything inside a single scikit-learn **Pipeline** with a **ColumnTransformer**: